sworupkhadka/Python/day 3/readme.md

     bill += 1

 print(f"Your final bill amount is ${bill}")
-🏝️ Treasure Island Mini Game
+Treasure Island Mini Game
 python
+Copy code
 print("Welcome to Treasure Island.
 Your mission is to find the treasure.")

 choice1 = input("Choose whether you want to go left or right: L or R \n")

 if choice1 == "L":
     choice2 = input("You have come to a lake.
-There is an island in the middle of the lake. " "Do you want to swim or wait for a boat?
+Swim or wait for a boat?
 S or W \n")

     if choice2 == "W":
-        choice3 = input("You arrived at the island unharmed. "
-                        "There is a house with 3 doors: Yellow, Red, and Blue. " "Choose one: Y, B, or R \n")
+        choice3 = input("You arrived at the island unharmed.
+Choose a door: Y, B, or R \n")

         if choice3 == "R":
             print("You entered the room full of fire.
 Game Over.")